netdata/netdata/README.md

 Netdata has a quite different approach to monitoring.

-In its simplest from, Netdata is a monitoring agent you install on all your systems.
+Netdata is a monitoring agent you install on all your systems.
 It is:

 - a **metrics collector** - for system and application metrics (including web servers, databases, containers, etc)
 - a **time-series database** - all stored in memory (does not touch the disks while it runs)